remkop/picocli/README.md

 ![Longer help message with ANSI colors](docs/UsageHelpWithStyle.png?raw=true)

+Customizing your usage help message is easily done with annotations.
+If this is not sufficient, you can use picocli's Help API to customize even further.
-With a custom layout, your application can even generate help like this:
+For example, your application can generate help like this with a custom layout:
 ```
 Copyright (c) 1990-2008 Info-ZIP - Type 'zip "-L"' for software license.
 Zip 3.0 (July 5th 2008).
 Command: